dart-archive/jnigen/README.md

 * The API can't process the `java.**` namespaces in the Android SDK stubs, because it expects a module layout.
 So if you want to generate bindings for, say, `java.lang.Math`, you cannot use the Android SDK stubs.
 OpenJDK sources can be used instead.

 The JAR files (`$SDK_ROOT/platforms/android-$VERSION/android.jar`) can be used instead.
 But compiled JARs do not include JavaDoc and method parameter names.
 This JAR is automatically included by Gradle when `android_sdk_config` >> `add_gradle_deps` is specified.

+## Contributing
+See the wiki for architecture-related documents.